Namugongo Martyrs Shrine

 Namugongo Martyres Shrine

 Namugongo is approximately 16 kilometers north-east of Uganda’s capital Kampala.
-On 3 June 1886, 32 young men, pages of the court of King Mwanga ll of Buganda were burned to death at Namugongo for their refusal to renounce Christianity.
+On 3 June 1886, 32 young men, pages of the court of King Mwanga ll of Buganda were burned to death at Namugongo for their refusal to renounce their faith-Christianity.
 They were Anglican or Catholics.

 The Namugongo Shrines were first recognized by Joshua Serufusa-Zake (1884–25 June 1985) when he was the Sabaddu of Kira Sub-County.
 He constructed a structure at the Namugongo site, where it appears shrines were built later for prayer.
 His interest in Christianity was enhanced by his father’s participation in the wars that brought Christianity to Uganda.
 His father, Semei Musoke Seruma Katiginya, had earned a name for brevity “Ngubu” from the wars.